 - 3 haas avocados ripe

-Cut, peel and remove the seeds from the avocados.
-Place in a blender along with the rest of the ingredients.
+- Cut, peel, and remove the pits from the avocados.
+Place the avocados in a blender along with the rest of the ingredients.

-Cover with plastic wrap and freeze for at least 4 hours.
-Remove from freezer 5 minutes before serving.
+- Cover with plastic wrap and freeze for at least 4 to 6 hours.
+Remove from freezer 5 to 10 minutes prior serving.